A-Koufakou/Emotion-Dataset-Study-NLP/DatasetDetails.md

 - Link to paper: [https://aclanthology.org/S18-1001/](https://aclanthology.org/S18-1001/)
 - Link to dataset: [https://competitions.codalab.org/competitions/17751](https://competitions.codalab.org/competitions/17751)

+**AraEmoCorpus**
+- Description: collected 5.5 million Arabic tweets during the COVID-19 pandemic.
+- Labels: They automatically labeled a subset of the tweets with Ekman, using a hybrid of rule-based and neural network techniques.

 **CARER**
 - Authors: Elvis Saravia, Hsien-Chi Toby Liu, Yen-Hao Huang, Junlin Wu, and Yi-Shin Chen.
 - Size: total was 416,809 tweets.
 Sample we used for our experiments: 62,522